-- 12. Remove the winterization hose from the container of RV antifreeze. - 13.
-Reinstall the reusable cap (if so equipped) on the winterization hose. - 14.
-Blow out the black tank flush line at the outside connection with compressed air (max 70 PSI). - 15.
-Clean up any RV antifreeze that may have spilled. - 16.
-To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub), and toilet using a soft, dry cloth.
+- 12. REMOVE the winterization hose from the container of RV antifreeze. - 13.
+REPLACE the reusable cap (if so equipped) on the winterization hose. - 14.
+BLOW OUT the black tank flush line at the outside connection with compressed air (max 70 PSI). - 15.
+To prevent staining, CLEAN any RV antifreeze from the sinks, shower (or tub), and toilet using a soft, dry cloth.